ultravioletrs/cocos-docs/docs/getting-started.md

 2024/08/12 00:05:41 traces export: Post "http://localhost:4318/v1/traces": dial tcp [::1]:4318: connect: connection refused
 ```

-The output on manager test server will be simillar to this:
+The output on the manager test server will be similar to this:

 ```bash
 {"time":"2024-08-12T00:05:13.321374245+03:00","level":"INFO","msg":"manager_test_server service gRPC server listening at :7001 without TLS"}